 Incontinence Hotline: Can You Hold, Please?

-Most of us think of childbirth as the cause of incontinence, but really it just accelerates a process that most people in our culture experience.
+Most of us think of childbirth as the cause of incontinence, but according to some experts it really just accelerates a process that most people in our culture experience.
 The primary cause goes back to modern factors, so over time women who have not given birth – and even men – find that they cannot “hold it” anymore.

 What modern factors, you ask?
-The main culprits are the way we use the toilet, the shoes we wear, the way we sit and how we exercise.
+Apparently, the main culprits are the way we use the toilet, the shoes we wear, the way we sit and how we exercise.
 Here’s why:

 The pelvic floor is made up of the muscles, ligaments and tissue which attach to our pubic bone and sacrum.
 Basically, it’s what holds up our organs so they don’t fall out.
 According to Katy Bowman of Aligned and Well, we want the pelvic floor to be like a trampoline – taut yet supple.
 To get this taut characteristic, it’s important that the pelvic floor be kept firmly in place on both sides.

 Unfortunately, these days many of us have weak gluteal muscles due to lack of use.
 Instead of squatting to pee, we sit on toilets that flush.
 We sit on big, overstuffed chairs that cause us to tuck our sacrum under rather than push it out.
 We don’t do as much walking as we used to.
-Collectively, all of these things contribute to Booty Collapse Disorder – a weak behind.
+Collectively, all of these things contribute to weak gluteal muscles.

 When the bum is weak it doesn’t hold up it’s end of the trampoline well, and we end up with something that looks like this: